carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 the file system is the layer of stuff that uses the CPU, memory and hard drive of your computer on your behalf.

-NOW, imagine you wanted to have a second computer but you're a cheapskate and don't want to buy a whole new computer because it's too expensive and bringing two laptops to a meeting is a weird flex.
+NOW, imagine you wanted to install some new software but don't want to take the chance of making a mess of your existing system by installing a bunch of additional stuff (libraries/dependencies/etc.).
+You could buy a second computer but you're a cheapskate and don't want to buy a whole new computer just for this.
+Plus bringing two laptops to a meeting is a weird flex. 😉 What if, instead, you could have another filesystem that you could store and access from your main computer, but was inside your existing computer?

-What if, instead, you could have another filesystem that you could store and access from your main computer, but was inside your existing computer?
+Or, imagine you have two tools you want to use in your groundbreaking research on cat memes: PurrLOLing, a tool that does AMAZING at predicting the best text for a meme based on the cat species and WhiskerSpot, the only tool available for identifying cat species from images.
+You want to send cat pictures to WhiskerSpot, and then send the species output to PurrLOLing.
+But there's a problem: PurrLOLing only works on Ubuntu and WhiskerSpot is only supported for OpenSUSE so you can't have them on the same system!
+Again, we really want another filesystem (or two) on our computer that we could use to chain together WhiskerSpot and PurrLOLing in a "pipeline"...

-Container systems like Docker are special programs on your computer that enable you to do just that!
+Container systems like Docker are special programs on your computer that make it possible!
 The term "container" can be usefully considered with reference to shipping containers.
 Before shipping containers were developed, packing and unpacking cargo ships was time consuming and error prone, with high potential for